Koutsa866/Epigenetic-Research-Synalpheus-Shrimp---2025/README.md

 - Annotated high-methylation sequences to infer gene function

 ### 4. **CpG Island Detection** *(In Progress)*
-- Using Python to scan genome for:
+- Using Python to scan the genome for:
   - ≥50% GC content
   - CpG Observed/Expected ratio ≥ 0.6
   - Length ≥ 200 bp